To Sense Or Not To Sense: The Benefits Of IIoT To Your Factory

 It’s hard to find anything written in the last few years related to smart manufacturing, supply chain transformation, logistics, transportation, factory automation, data collection, etc. that doesn’t reference IoT or IIoT in some related context.

 IIoT is making big waves in the manufacturing industry – primarily on the factory floor.
 At the heart of many IIoT-related solutions utilized by manufacturers are sensors.
 For those who have yet to implement this technology at your facility, you may be asking yourself: is it best to sense or not to sense?
-To help determine if your plant is ready to implement, it’s important to understand why these IIoT manufacturing technologies have taken off.
-Although there are many, the following are four key reasons why companies are increasingly implementing IIoT-enabled solutions in their factories.
+To help determine if your plant is ready to implement, it’s important to understand why IIoT manufacturing technologies have taken off.
+Although there are many, the following are four key benefits of IIoT that illustrate why companies are increasingly implementing IIoT-enabled solutions in their factories.

 Lower Hardware Cost

-In the past, the need for multiple sensors and various hardware devices made strategic installation on a larger scale cost prohibitive.
-Back in the early 80’s, many of us struggled to see the value in using an incredibly expensive device to provide very little information.
+In the past, the need for multiple sensors and various hardware devices made strategic installation on a larger scale cost prohibitive and many manufacturers struggled to see the value in using an incredibly expensive device to provide very little information.
 That’s simply not the case today.
 Due to mass production, hardware costs are down significantly, and successful cost-saving results have guided the demand for IIoT integration upward.
 The biggest challenge plant leadership faces today is determining what kind of sensor to invest in, where it would be best utilized, and which parameters need to be set in place to achieve the most valuable data.

 More IIoT-ready devices and sensors with capabilities to measure pressure, proximity, contact, vibration, displacement, location, velocity, temperature, current, etc. are coming to the market daily – all with a variety of inputs such as electromagnetic, photoelectric, optical, radio and other signals.